pay360/mobilesdk-android/README.md

 ## Register

-You can sign up for a PayPoint Explorer account at [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register).
+You can sign up for a Pay360 by Capita Explorer account at [Pay360 by Capita Explorer](https://developer.paypoint.com/payments/explore/#/register).
-This will give you access to a number of PayPoint products including the Mobile SDK in our MITE environment.
+This will give you access to a number of Pay360 by Capita products including the Mobile SDK in our MITE environment.
 MITE - Merchant Integration Test Environment - is a dedicated environment for merchants to explore our products and build their integration before go-live.
 We'll send you an Installation ID for Cashier API once you have signed up which can be used with the Mobile SDK.
 Payments made through the Mobile SDK can be tracked in our MITE [Portal](https://portal.mite.paypoint.net:3443/portal-client/#/en_gb/log_in)

 ## Testing your application in the MITE environment